 Despite careful testing and storage of blood products, infectious organisms are sometimes transmitted during a transfusion.
 Testing of blood and careful evaluation of blood donors keep transmission of infectious organisms low.
-However, sometimes testing does not detect organisms in blood from a donor who was very recently infected or infected by a new organism for which there is no test.
+However, sometimes testing does not detect organisms in blood from a donor who was very recently infected or infected by an organism for which there is no test.

 Massive transfusion is transfusing a volume of blood equal to the person's total blood volume (about 10 units in an average adult) in a period of 24 hours or less.
 Such transfusion is sometimes necessary after a severe injury or during certain surgical procedures.
 The main complications of massive transfusion are poor blood clotting (coagulopathy) and a low body temperature (hypothermia Hypothermia Hypothermia is a dangerously low body temperature.
 Hypothermia is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
 Being in an environment... read more ).

 Because blood is refrigerated while in storage, transfusion of many units of blood may result in a low body temperature.
 To prevent a low body temperature due to massive transfusion, doctors use a special device that gently warms the blood as it passes through the intravenous tubing.